9 Polished Peninsula Kitchens

 Ah, the peninsula kitchen: an indispensable and stylish kitchen surface

 The peninsula kitchen is more space-efficient than an island.
-Therefore, it’s an optimal solution for a small or medium size kitchen.
-There should be 42 inches between the edge of the peninsula to the next countertop or wall.
+Therefore, it’s an optimal solution for a small- or medium-sized kitchen.
+Allow for 42 inches between the edge of the peninsula to the next countertop or wall.
 In contrast, an island will need adequate free space on either end to move around.
-Post your project to Sweeten and see how a peninsula can make your kitchen work better for you.
+Discuss with your Sweeten contractor how a peninsula can make your kitchen work smarter for you.
 Here are some ideas for your own renovation.

 Peninsula kitchen at its simplest